 Emma Klinger was the first Todd Otis Public Policy Intern.
 She graduated from the University of Minnesota with a Bachelor’s of Science in Sociology.
 She became interested in a career in public policy advocacy during her off-campus semester with the Higher Education Consortium for Urban Affairs (HECUA) – Inequality in America program.
 At the beginning of the 2018 legislative session, Emma was new to early education.
 Her internship transformed the way she thinks about the issue.

-Donate Now to support the Todd Otis Public Policy Internship at Think Small.
+Consider supporting the Todd Otis Public Policy Internship at Think Small by donating today – thank you!